1971 shooting of Dallas police officers: Abduction and shootings

 McCurley and Reese entered the house and saw Infante, Robertson, and Dover with their hands bound and seated on chairs.
 Guzman and Lopez had waited on either side of the entry door, and they had a gun in each hand.
 They threatened McCurley and Reese before taking their weapons and binding their hands with rope.
 A third man entered the house for a short time and spoke with Guzman and Lopez before leaving.
 Infante attempted to reason with Guzman and Lopez.
 He told the men that they had the officer's guns, money, and cars, and could flee to Mexico.
 The men refused.
 Dover stated that neither of the men appeared to be under the influence of drugs, and that the taller gunman seemed nervous whereas the shorter man appeared "steady as a rock".
 One of the men went out and backed a squad car to the back door of the house.
 The men then took the officers and sat them inside the county squad car.
 Infante was placed in the front seat, and the rest of the officers were placed in the back seat.
 One of the men returned to the home, and one remained at the squad car.
 Officer Reese spoke to the remaining man and attempted to convince him to release them, but the other man returned and the two men entered the car with the officers.

 Infante's hands were untied, and he was forced at gunpoint to drive.
 The men were driven onto Singleton Drive going east, turned onto Hampton Road going north towards the Trinity River, west onto Canada Drive, and then north towards a dirt road parallel to the Trinity River levee.
 While approaching the Trinity riverbank, Reese whispered to McCurley that he had freed his hands, and that the incident had "...gone far enough.
 They mean to kill us."
 As Infante was ordered to stop the car in a small gully between the levee and the dirt road, he stated aloud: "This is it.
 They're going to kill us now."
-Guzman and Lopez had been communication between one another in Spanish.
+Guzman and Lopez had been communicating with each other in Spanish.
 All seven men quickly got out of the car.
 Reese told Guzman and Lopez that all of the officers had freed their hands, and both he and an Ellis county officer attempted to dissuade Guzman and Lopez from killing them.
 Reese swung at Guzman, and was shot by Guzman.
 Infante tackled Lopez, and was shot and killed.